How to Improve Workplace Satisfaction for Employees

 You will learn the most about what will engage and satisfy your employees by asking them what they want the most.
 Then, as you can, reasonably accommodate and provide what they are seeking.
 Your workplace will flourish when employees meet their needs.

 The survey explored 44 aspects of employee job satisfaction, divided into four topic areas—career development, relationships with management, compensation and benefits, work environment, engagement opinions, engagement behaviors, and conditions for engagement..
 Added in 2011, the survey also explored employee engagement.

 According to this study,

-- 88% of U.S. employees report that they are overall satisfied with their current job.
-This is the highest level of satisfaction reported in the past 10 years.
+- 89 percent of U.S. employees report that they are overall satisfied with their current job.
+This is the highest level of satisfaction reported in the past 11 years.

-Findings by the Gallup organization about disengaged employees were highlighted in the Wall Street Journal.
-Gallup found 19% of 1,000 people who were interviewed felt "actively disengaged at work".
+In addition, findings by the Gallup organization about disengaged employees were highlighted in the Wall Street Journal.
+Gallup found 19 percent of 1,000 people who were interviewed felt "actively disengaged at work".

 These workers complain that they don't have the tools they need to do their jobs.
 They don't know what is expected of them.
 Their bosses don't listen to them.

 Employees identified these factors as their top 10 most important contributors to their job satisfaction.